 Has some standard ad unit sizes & some that are custom, which gives you flexibility in terms of integrating them in typical ad spots and in terms of having units which look different than common ones and thus have greater eye appeal than a standard 468x60 or 728x90 banner.

-Since they are a smaller company than Google, their partner communications are much clearer.
+Since they are not a monopoly, Media.net believes in the concept of customer service & their partner communications are much clearer.
 You don't have to pull down millions of dollars a year to be considered a valued partner.

 Their customer support team not only communicates clearly with publishers, but also works to help improve ad integration.
 Support is perhaps one of their best attributes.